sivangichatterjee/proofpoint-sourcing/README.md

 This is why late-stage category leaders can still score low with a `PASS`.

+### 3. Prototype scope follows the current fund thesis

+This prototype is intentionally optimized for the three thesis verticals encoded into the current Proofpoint workflow:

+- healthcare
+- life sciences
+- financial services / fintech

+That assumption shows up in both the thesis logic and the retrieval design.
+The goal for this version was not to build a general-purpose cross-sector company discovery engine.
+It was to build a higher-trust sourcing and review loop for the sectors the fund currently cares about most.

+## Assumptions

+To keep the prototype focused and high-signal, I made a few explicit assumptions:

+1. **The product is thesis-scoped, not sector-agnostic**
+   - the core sourcing workflow is designed around healthcare, life sciences, and fintech
+   - those sectors are the ones most directly supported by the prompts, evaluation rubric, and source pool

+2. **A curated source pool is preferable to unrestricted web search in v1**
+   - retrieval currently searches a bounded set of startup, funding, healthcare, life sciences, fintech, and general AI/tech publications
+   - this improves control, speed, and trust for the target workflow, even though it reduces breadth outside those sectors

+3. **The product should prioritize review quality over recall**
+   - a smaller set of more reviewable candidates is more useful to an analyst than a much larger set of noisy results
+   - the workflow is intentionally built around surfacing usable companies for inspection rather than exhaustive market coverage

 ## Thesis logic

 The thesis prompt currently treats the fund as an early-stage Vertical AI investor and applies a hard stage gate before company-quality scoring.